Track Test Coverage & Defect Metrics: DevOps

 How to track test coverage percentage, defect density, and bug metrics in Azure DevOps using dashboards, queries, and reports.
-Covers code coverage integration, requirement coverage, and using metrics to drive quality decisions.
+Covers code coverage.

 Measuring quality without metrics is guesswork.
 Azure DevOps provides the data — test results, bug work items, pipeline runs — but it takes deliberate configuration to turn that data into actionable metrics.